Zonico6/PSE/pflichtenheft_draft.md

 1. **System**: The parts of the application that are under development.
 Includes the accounts as well as the servers, database systems and the deployed website.
 1. **Review Process**: The process of reading a paper and forming a diverse opion on aspects of the quality of the paper.
 A review ends in feedback by the reviewer to the author.
 1. **Review**: The representation of an opinion formed during the review process.
 For the purposes of this app, this constitutes the filled-out feedback form and an attachment to this form.
+1. **Review Form**: A standartized form for given feedback.
+It constitutes of standardized questions which must be scored.
 1. **Deadline**: A date before which a review has to be completed by an assignee.
 1. **Assignee of a paper**: A Member which was asked by the author of the paper to review that paper
 1. **Reviewer of a paper**: A member who intends to review a given paper
-1. **Feedback Form**: A standartized form for given feedback.
-It constitutes of standardized questions which must be scored.
-1. **Feedback**: A filled-out Feedback Form which resembles the opinion formed after a review
-1. **Review Request**: The request of an author to one or more assignees for a paper he has written.
+1. **Review Request**: The request of an author to exactly one assignee for a paper he has written.
+1. **Uploading a (batch of) paper(s)**: Submitting the pdf (or other artifact) of a paper to the sysmtem and supplying additional information such as deadline and comment.
+This does not yet send review requests.
+In external review, this starts the distribution phase.
+TODO: Who gets the notification/ is everyone included or only selected
-1. **Submit a review request**: The process of an author of a paper uploading this paper and creating a review request for that paper, notifying the list of assignees of that request
+1. **Create a review request**: The author of an uploaded paper selects a new assignee and sends a review request to this assignee
-1. **Internal Review**: A review that is requested of a faculty member by another faculty member for a paper which he has written
+1. **Internal Review Request**: A review that is requested of a faculty member by another faculty member for a paper which he has written
-1. **External Review**: A review that is requested by a conference from a faculty member.
+1. **External Review Request**: A review that is requested by a conference from a faculty member.
 During external review, the members don't have the option to deny review requests.
 Therefore, in this context, the assignee and the reviewer of a paper are always identical
-1. **Conference Associate**: A person at the faculty who receives the batch of papers from any particular conference
+1. **Conference Associate**: A person at the faculty who receives the batch of papers from any particular conference.
 1. **External Review Process**: The process of a conference requesting external review of a batch of papers from a faculty
 1. **Conference**: An entity which receives papers and distributes those papers to faculties, requesting external reviews of all the papers they send to a faculty
 1. **Batch of papers (for external review)**: A group of papers which have been collectively sent to a faculty by a conference for external review